gonzalofichero/gonzalofichero/README.md

 Currently, part of the European Doctoral School of Demography (2020-2021), working on high skilled migration in Barcelona.

-Looking for new challenges (and a Ph.D. program that wants to adopt me :eyes: ).
+Always looking for new challenges.
+Coming soon: I'll try to solve challenges at the Centre d'Estudis Demogràfics (CED-UAB).

 ## Skills: